 How to Back Up and Restore Device Drivers in Windows 11

-Device drivers are small programs that help your computer talk to hardware like printers, keyboards, and graphics cards.
-Before you reinstall Windows, it’s smart to save a copy of all your current drivers.
-This way, you won’t have to search for them again later.
+Device drivers are basically small programs that act as translators, helping your computer communicate with hardware like printers, keyboards, and graphics cards.
+Before reinstalling Windows, it’s a smart move to save a copy of all your current drivers.
+That way, you won’t have to hunt for them later.

 ⚠️ Admin Required: You need to be signed in as an administrator to back up or restore drivers.